 At the time, I agreed.
 New is good, different is good, and sentimentality is overrated, I thought.
 But as I lay in a tarp tent on the First-Year Outdoor Orientation Trip, I was overcome by a sudden longing.
 Newness became fear, and fear graduated into longing for home.
 I started to miss a lot of things.
 The nights when Dad sat in front of his computer, crossing off items on a list: ropes for climbing, boots for hiking, sprays for bug bites, down jacket for winter, bedding that must be Egyptian cotton with 800 thread count.
 Some of them from Amazon, some of them brought all the way across the ocean in family friends’ suitcases.
 The warm smell of the tofu fried pork belly embellished with vibrant green pepper, and Mom knew just the amount of spice to add without having me chug down potsful of water.
 The way Dad walked by my desk at exactly midnight with a palmful of vitamins before he went to bed because he knew I always forget them.

 During my last couple days at home, Dad kept repeating how “by the time you leave for college, you will have already spent 93% of the time you will ever spend with us.”
 I didn’t pay much mind to it then, I thought it’s a moment worth celebrating, a new page.
-I wanted to commemorate it, not to let the end dim the sparkle of the story.
-But when I was enthralled by the new, what I always seem to forget is how much I rely on the old.
+I wanted to commemorate it, and not let the end dim the sparkle of the story.
+But when I was enthralled by the new, what I always tend to forget is how much I rely on the old.

 For the final get-together with my high school friends, we watched The Farewell.
-My favorite scene was the ending, when Awkwafina stops in the middle of the busy New York street and shouts at the top of her lungs.
+My favorite scene was the ending, when Awkwafina stops in the middle of the bustling New York streets and shouts at the top of her lungs.
 The sound ripples all the way back to her hometown in China, scaring a flock of birds out of the tree by her grandma’s house.
 It makes me wonder sometimes, when I scream in the shower hoping none of my floormates notice, would my family hear me?
 Is Mom tending to her succulents?
 Is Dad compulsively wringing the clothes out of the washing machine for the fifth time?
 Are they alright?